loaddisk/siteee/src/pages/garden/node/resources.md

 ## Having something to look forward to ##

 Create something, anything, even when you think there is nothing, there is something.

+## Whiteboard ##

+Another genius idea from C, a whiteboard hangs along side my bed with positive affirmations and reminders